IamoBin2162/IamoBin2162.github.io/README.md

 import the package or moodule you give but if there is any error in importing, this will print a warning

+NOTE THAT NOW WE HAVE 'include' AND 'require' AS KEYWORDS NOW

     isinstanceof(__object, __class_or_tuple)
 checks if __object you give is instance of __class_or_tuple